-$(\underline{t-q})$ "Protective supervision" as referenced in Minnesota Statutes § 260C.201, subd.
-1(a)(1), means the right and duty of the responsible social services agency or child-placing agency to monitor the conditions imposed by the court directed to the correction of the child's need for protection or services while in the care of the child's parent or legal custodian.
+$(\underline{20}-\underline{q})$ "Protective supervision2" as referenced in Minnesota Statutes § 260C.201, subd.
+1(a)(1), means the right and duty of the responsible social services agency or childplacing agency to monitor the conditions imposed by the court directed to the correction of the child's need for protection or services while in the care of the child's parent or legal custodian.

-(u) "Qualified Expert Witness," as defined in Minnesota Administrative Rule 9560.0221, subp.
-3(g), means:
+(21) "Qualified expert witness," as defined in Minnesota Administrative Rule 9560.0221, subp.
+3G, means:

-(1) a member of an Indian child's tribe who is recognized by the tribal community as knowledgeable in tribal customs of family organization and child rearing;
+(a) a member of an Indian child's tribe who is recognized by the tribal community as knowledgeable in tribal customs of family organization and child rearing;

-(2) a lay expert witness having substantial experience in the delivery of child and family services to Indians, and extensive knowledge of prevailing social and cultural standards and child rearing practices within the Indian child's tribe; or
+(b) a lay expert witness having substantial experience in the delivery of child and family services to Indians, and extensive knowledge of prevailing social and cultural standards and child rearing practices within the Indian child's tribe; or prevailing social and cultural standards and child-rearing practices within the Indian community.

-(3) a professional person having substantial education and experience in the area of the professional person's specialty, along with substantial knowledge of prevailing social and cultural standards and child-rearing practices within the Indian community.
+(c) a professional person having substantial education and experience in the area of the professional person's specialty, along with substantial knowledge of

-$(\underline{v} \cdot \underline{r})$ "Reasonable efforts to prevent placement" as defined in Minnesota Statutes § 260.012(d) means: (1) the agency has made reasonable efforts to prevent the placement of the child in foster care; or (2) given the particular circumstances of the child and family at the time of the child's removal, there are no service or efforts available which could allow the child to safely remain in the home.
+(22-r) "Reasonable efforts to prevent placement2" as defined in Minnesota Statutes § 260.012(d) means:

+$(\underline{a}-\underline{1})$ the agency has made reasonable efforts to prevent the placement of the child in foster care; or

+$(\underline{b}-2)$ given the particular circumstances of the child and family at the time of the child's removal, there are no service or efforts available which could allow the child to safely remain in the home.

 "Reasonable efforts" are made upon the exercise of due diligence by the responsible social services agency to use culturally appropriate and available services to meet the needs of the child and the child's family.

-(w-s) "Reasonable efforts to finalize a permanent plan for the child" as defined in Minnesota Statutes § 260.012(e) means due diligence by the responsible social services agency: (1) to reunify the child with the parent or guardian from whom the child was removed; (2) to assess a noncustodial parent's ability to provide day-to-day care for the child and, where appropriate, provide services necessary to enable the noncustodial parent to safely provide the care, as required by Minnesota Statutes § 260C.212, subd.
-4; (3) to conduct a relative search as required under Minnesota Statutes § 260C.212, subd.
-5; and (4) when the child cannot return to the parent or guardian from whom the child was removed, to plan for and finalize a safe and legally permanent alternative home for the child, preferably through adoption or transfer of permanent legal and physical custody of the child.
+(23-s) "Reasonable efforts to finalize a permanent plan for the child," as defined in Minnesota Statutes § 260.012(e) means due diligence by the responsible social services agency:

+(a-1) to reunify the child with the parent or guardian from whom the child was removed;

+$(\underline{b}-2)$ to assess a noncustodial parent's ability to provide day-to-day care for the child and, where appropriate, provide services necessary to enable the noncustodial parent to safely provide the care, as required by Minnesota Statutes § 260C.212, subd.
+4;

+$(\underline{c}-3)$ to conduct a relative search as required under Minnesota Statutes § 260C.212, subd.
+5; and

+(d-4) when the child cannot return to the parent or guardian from whom the child was removed, to plan for and finalize a safe and legally permanent alternative home for the child, and consider permanent alternative homes for the child inside or outside of the state, preferably through adoption or transfer of permanent legal and physical custody of the child.

 "Reasonable efforts" are made upon the exercise of due diligence by the responsible social services agency to use culturally appropriate and available services to meet the needs of the child and the child's family.

-$(\underline{x}-t)$ "Records" means any recorded information that is collected, created, received, maintained, or disseminated by a court or court administrator, regardless of its physical form or method of storage, and specifically excludes judicial work product and drafts as defined in the Rules of Public Access to the Records of the Judicial Branch.
-See also "juvenile protection case records" defined in subdivision (m-j).
+(24-t) "Records" means any recorded information that is collected, created, received, maintained, or disseminated by a court or court administrator, regardless of its physical form or method of storage, and specifically excludes judicial work product and drafts as defined in the Rules of Public Access to the Records of the Judicial Branch.
+See also "juvenile protection case records" defined in subdivision (13-j).